-Ultimate Frisbee is a competitive non-contact sport played by teams of seven players and relies upon sportsmanship and mutual respect among the players.
-Begun during the 1998-1999 school year as an intramural club and has grown over the years to become a popular winter and springtime interscholastic sport.
+Ultimate Frisbee is a competitive limited-contact sport played by teams of seven players and relies upon sportsmanship and mutual respect among the players.
+Begun during the 1998-1999 school year as an intramural club, the program has grown over the years to become a popular winter and springtime interscholastic sport.
+In 2014 the program further evolved into a three-season sport by competing in the inaugural season of Fall League.
 As of the 2013-2014 school year, the Ultimate Frisbee Team has been granted "Lettering Club Sport" status; meaning that players are now able to earn a Varsity Letter for participation.
 Central's Ultimate Frisbee Team competes against local high schools in the Pittsburgh High School Ultimate League (PHUL)-which is comparable to the WPIAL-and is concurrently a member of USA Ultimate, the national sanctioning body for the sport of Ultimate Frisbee.
 Winter League games are played indoors at the Pittsburgh Indoor Sports Arena in Cheswick.
-Spring League games are outdoors and are played at various sites throughout the region.
+Fall and Spring League games are outdoors and are played at various sites throughout the region.